stackitcloud/terraform-provider-stackit/README.md

 2. Environment variable, e.g. by setting `STACKIT_SERVICE_ACCOUNT_KEY_PATH`
 3. Credentials file

-   The SDK will check the credentials file located in the path defined by the `STACKIT_CREDENTIALS_PATH` env var, if specified, or in `$HOME/.stackit/credentials.json` as a fallback.
+   The provider will check the credentials file located in the path defined by the `STACKIT_CREDENTIALS_PATH` env var, if specified, or in `$HOME/.stackit/credentials.json` as a fallback.
    The credentials file should be a json and each credential should be set using the name of the respective environment variable, as stated below in each flow.
 Example: